symPiotr/amplicon_analysis_pipeline/COI_and_16S_rRNA_amplicon_bioinformatic_pipeline.md

 * Info on the taxonomic classification of each zOTU;
 * Info on zOTU - OTU relationship: which OTU each of the zOTUs got classified to?
 * Same type of information for OTUs --- representative sequence, abundance, taxonomic classification...

 We need to put the info together.
 Of course, there are many ways of doing this!

-During the last workshop, some of you tried combining the datasets in R. The set of commands is below (as received from Diego) ---
+Piotr has spent many years doing this in Excel, which required lots of manual effort and was prone to human error.
+Diego had suggested doing this in R. But an easy way would be using the script that Piotr has just written:
 ```
-R
-otu = read.table("otu_table_wo_tax.txt", head=T, comment.char="&", sep="\t")
-tax = read.table("all_samples_otus_tax_assignments.txt", head=F, sep="\t")
-otu2=otu[order(otu[,1]),]
-tax2=tax[order(tax[,1]),]
-otu.tax = cbind(otu2, taxonomy=tax2$V2)
-write.table(otu.tax, "otu_table_tax.txt", quote=F, col.names=T, row.names=F, sep="\t")
+combine_zOTU_files.py zotu_table.txt zotus.tax zotus.fasta zotu_otu_relationships.txt
 ```

-In the meantime, Piotr did it in Ms Excel.
-That has worked well, but required much manual handling, which is prone to human error!

-Another possibility is Python.
-I'll try to assemble the script that will combine the info into two tables...
-But in the meantime, you need to manage on your own.
+The output, **zotu_table_expanded.txt**, should contain all the info that you may need to start focusing on the biology!